|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Inbound to the target, one A-24 aborted the mission, and seven remaining A-24s proceeded to bomb Japanese transports 20 miles north of Gona, 1 1/4 miles form shore.
-The convoy was protected by A6M2 Zeros from the Tainan Kōkūtai which intercepted the A-24s as they started their dives.
+Inbound to the target, one A-24 aborted the mission leaving seven A-24s to bomb Japanese transports 20 miles north of Gona, roughly 1 1/4 miles form shore.
+The convoy was protected by A6M2 Zeros from the Tainan Kōkūtai which intercepted the A-24s flying in two waves as they started their dives.

-The A-24s dive-bombed in two waves.
-The first wave: A-24 41-15797 (this aircraft), A-24 piloted by Hill (heavily damaged and force lands at Fall River) and A-24 piloted by Raymond Wilkins (the only aircraft to return to 7-Mile).
-The second wave: A-24 41-15819, A-24 41-15766, A-24 piloted by Cassels and A-24 piloted by Parker all four were shot down.
+The second wave of four included A-24 41-15819, A-24 41-15766, A-24 piloted by Cassels and A-24 piloted by Parker all four were shot down.
 The Kotoku Maru, was hit once at the No. 5 hatch by the second wave, forcing its troops to unload and leave its cargo undelivered.
 The Japanese ships all return to Lae.

 This A-24 went down after being hit by machine gun fire and several 20mm cannon hits from attacking A6M2 Zeros, causing the plane to catch fire and crash into the sea.
 When this aircraft failed to return it was officially listed as Missing In Action (MIA).

 After the mission, Roger's was credited with bombing the Kotoku Maru hitting the No. 5 hatch, but the bomb hit was likely dropped by an A-24 from the second wave.